petrelharp/local_pca/sims/notes.md

     Kong, A et al.  Fine scale recombination rate differences between sexes, populations and individuals.
 Nature  467 , 1099–1103 (28 October 2010) doi:10.1038/nature09525.
 This file lists the position and the cM in the *previous* window, while msprime wants the cM/bp over the *next* window.

+# Simulation of background selection:

+For these we want to simulate a spatial population as above, with flat recombination rate, except in forwrds time, and with 10,000 slightly deleterious loci
+(effect sizes drawn from an Exponential distribution with mean .001) arranged with increasing density moving along the chromosome (to mimic decreasing recombination rate).
+Concretely, we let the inter-locus spacing be independent Exponentials, with the mean of the $k$th spacing equal to $(1+9k/n)$, where $n$ is the number of loci;
+and then we renormalize these positions to lie on the chromosome.
+This implies density of selected loci will be ten times greater at the beginning of the chromosome than at the end.